-All of the following Data 50 winners will be presented with their trophies and celebrated by hundreds of the industry’s top players at The Data 50 Awards on 25 February 2016 in London.
+All of the following Data 50 winners were presented with their trophies and celebrated by hundreds of the industry’s top players at The Data 50 Awards on 25 February 2016 in London.

-The evening ceremony will also reveal the winners of ten special ‘Best in Class’ categories.
-The Data 50 list below shows which category each winner will compete it.
+The evening ceremony also revealed the winners of ten special ‘Best in Class’ categories.
+Find out who won these awards here.

-The winners of these categories will be decided by a panel of judges, each a prominent data leader in their own right.
+The winners of these categories were decided by a panel of judges, each a prominent data leader in their own right.

 1. Jon Mansley, Head of Data, Analytics and Insight, Aviva